-- Facilitation: Convening and facilitating collaborative policy development processes and dialogues in critical areas of the climate-security field, such as the role of national and collective security institutions in addressing climate change.
+- Policy Development: Convening and facilitating public-private collaborative policy development processes and dialogues in critical areas of the climate security field, such as the role of national and intergovernmental security institutions in addressing climate change.

-- Analysis: Elevating the climate and security discourse through the Center for Climate and Security blog, other publications and our short reports on the sub-national, national, regional and international security implications of climate change.
+- Analysis: Elevating the climate and security discourse through the Center for Climate and Security blog, our reports on the sub-national, national, regional and international security implications of climate change, and other publications.

-- Resource: Keeping track of the latest policy developments, and acting as a resource hub for key climate and security documents from governments, international institutions, non-governmental organizations and academia.
+- Resource Hub: Answering frequently asked questions, keeping track of the latest policy developments, and acting as a resource hub for key climate and security documents from governments, international institutions, non-governmental organizations and academia.